s-diniro/ioti-shields/QueryableSimpleShield/README.md

 The following Wally shield examples show what job options need to be provided for this shield to behave differently and cover different use cases that are based on Wally sensor event data.

-The following example is of a Wally sensor event:
+See the following example of a Wally sensor event:

  ```json
 {